samoanspam/cse-251-student-version/lesson_02/canvas/prepare.md

 > A program may execute code in several threads simultaneously in a shared address space where each of those threads has access to virtually all of the memory of every other thread.
 Thread safety is a property that allows code to run in multithreaded environments by re-establishing some of the correspondences between the actual flow of control and the text of the program, by means of synchronization.

 Modern concurrent and parallel programming languages will list which functions and data structures are "thread safe".
 This means that the function/data structure can be used in threads.
+When programming in any language, you will need to review what is and isn't thread safe in that language.
+[Thread Safety in Python](https://python.plainenglish.io/thread-safety-in-python-7441f8627d46)

 For example: in the language C++, the `rand()` function is not thread safe.
 If `rand()` is called in threads, the values returned by the `rand()` function will not be random.